 OHSAA regulations permit schools to request a waiver of General Sports Regulation 7.2.2 - Participating on Non-School Teams.
 The waiver, permitting non-interscholastic participation during the school season once a student has participated on the school team, may be granted up to two times per school season.
 Each waiver is good for one event.
 To be considered one event, all play in the event must have an established start and end date not to exceed 7 consecutive days.
-No waivers will be granted for events taking place after April 26, 2020.
+No waivers will be granted for events taking place after September 20, 2020.
+PARTICIPATION WILL NOT BE PERMITTED FOR ANY PART OF THE EVENT WHICH TAKES PLACE AFTER SEPTEMBER 20.
 This waiver request must be submitted by a school administrator.
 NO waivers from a coach, student, or student's parent(s) will be acknowledged.

-Name of Member School Mal king Request:
+Name of Member School Making Request:

-Name of Student Making Rec quest: Grade:
+Name and Grade Level of Student Making Request:

-1st Request 2 nd Request (check one)
+1st Request 2nd Request (check one)

 Name of Non-Interscholastic Event:

-Location of Event (City, State ):

-Date(s) of Event:
+Location of Event (City, State): Date(s) of Event:

-Head Coach's Name: Email:
+Head Coach's Name and Email Address:

-Athletic Director's Name: Email:

-Athletic Director's Signature :
+Athletic Director's Name and Email Address:

-Email request to rprice@ohsa na.org or Fax to 614-267 -1677 Attn: Roxanne Price (email preferred).
+Email request to rprice@ohsaa.org or Fax to 614-267-1677 Attn: Roxanne Price (email preferred).

-Office Use Only:

-Approval By: The second of th Date:
+Approval By:

+Date:
-Sign ature of OHSAA Administrator

-\This request does not waive tennis regulation 2.0, which prohibits a student from participating in the OHSAA Tennis Tournament if that student continues to participate on or after the established non-interscholastic date prior to participating on the school team.
-Any participation on or after the non-interscholastic date, in the absence of receiving an approved waiver, shall prohibit the student from participation in the OHSAA Tennis Tournament•
+Signature of OHSAA Administrator or Designee This request does not waive tennis regulation 2.0, which prohibits a student from participating in the OHSAA Tennis Tournament if that student continues to participate on or after the established non-interscholastic date prior to participating on the school team.
+Any participation on or after the non-interscholastic date, in the absence of receiving an approved waiver, shall prohibit the student from participation in the OHSAA Tennis Tournament